John Adams: A Key Figure in American History

 Family Background

-John Adams was born to John Adams Sr. and Susanna Boylston Adams in Braintree, Massachusetts.
-His father was a farmer and a deacon in the local church, instilling in young John the values of hard work and piety.
-As the eldest of three brothers, Adams grew up in a family dynamic rooted in a Puritanical belief system that emphasized education and moral rectitude.
+John Adams was born in Braintree, Massachusetts, to John Adams Sr. and Susanna Boylston Adams.
+His father was a farmer and church deacon, teaching young John the values of hard work and faith.
+As the eldest of three brothers, he grew up in a family that valued education and morals.

 Education

-Adams's education began in a local school in Braintree, where he excelled and demonstrated an early interest in learning.
-At the age of sixteen, he entered Harvard College, graduating in 1755.
-His time at Harvard was formative, shaping his intellectual pursuits and fostering a keen interest in law and governance.
+Adams started his education at a local school, showing an early love for learning.
+At sixteen, he entered Harvard College and graduated in 1755.
+His time at Harvard shaped his interest in law and governance.

 Upbringing